ITCMD/DISM-Manager/README.md

-# WinPE DISM-Manager
+# WinPE DISM-Manager (WDM)
-This program allows you to create and manage your WinPE drive!
+WDM allows you to create and manage your WinPE drive!
 You can create your own portable flash drive running a customizable windows that runs your batch code on startup!
 This windows system runs on a temprary drive X: and has pure, unrestricted access to any hard drives on the system!
 (Not including encrypted hard drives).

 ![Home Screen](https://s19.postimg.cc/yqp6n27wz/disk_inv.png "Screenshot of Home Screen")